Helbo15/Twitch-Discord-Chat-Relay-Bot/README.md

 DISCORD_CHANNEL_NAME =

-in the requirements is all dependencies However the discord.py have to be the rewrite version.
+in the requirements.txt is all dependencies However the discord.py have to be the rewrite version.